AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

 ## Overview {#overview}

-Digital signage solutions must support video walls and synchronized playback to support scenarios like New Year countdowns or large video sliced up to play across multiple screens and this is where Command Sync comes into play.
+Digital signage solutions must support video walls and synchronized playback.
+This scenario is true if you are trying to support scenarios like New Year countdowns or large video sliced up to play across multiple screens.
+Such scenarios are where Command Sync comes into play.

-To use Command Sync, one player acts as a *primary* and sends command and all the other players act as *clients* and play when they receive the command.
+To use Command Sync, one player acts as a *primary* and sends the command and all the other players act as *clients* and play when they receive the command.

 The *primary* sends a command to all registered clients when it is about to start playback of an item.
-The payload of this can be the index of the item to be played and/or the outer html of the element to be played.
+The payload of this action can be the index of the item to be played, or the outer html of the element to be played, or both.

 ## Implementing Command Sync {#using-command-sync}